 These policies have been revised and approved by the library’s leadership team in October 2017, June 2018, and March 2023.
 For more information about the library’s policies, please contact the library’s administrative team, email@example.com, or Anna Gold, University Librarian, firstname.lastname@example.org.

 The Gordon Library seeks to provide all library patrons with a welcoming, comfortable, and safe environment to support their research, learning, and study needs.

 General Use & Conduct

-All library users are expected to respect library facilities, other users, and staff; and all users are required to comply with directions from library staff and other WPI officials in the performance of their duties.
+All library users are expected to respect library facilities, collections, other users, and staff; and all users are required to comply with directions from library staff and other WPI officials in the performance of their duties.
 Disruptive or hostile behavior of any sort is not permitted and will not be tolerated.